webdevwilson/emperor/INSTALL.md

 ## Install a JDK

 JDK 6 is required.
-7 should work.
+7 is used for development, but not required.

 ## Install Play framework